tweag/gh-migration-scripts/README.md

 #### Usage

 ```
-./check_migrations.sh [directory] [-l [log_file]]
+./check_migrations.sh [-d [directory]] [-l [log_file]]
 ```

 #### Arguments

-1. Directory - Optional -  The directory where the migration log files are located.
+1. `d` - directory - The directory where the migration log files are located.
 If no directory is provided, it checks the current working directory for the log files.
 2. `l` - log_file - Log file path (optional, default: check_migrations.log).

 ### 5. Find Log Errors